Cletis Gordon

-Cletis Gordon (born April 23, 1983) is a former American football cornerback in the National Football League for the San Diego Chargers, Dallas Cowboys and Carolina Panthers.
-He played college football at Jackson State University.
+Cletis Gordon (born April 23, 1983) is an American former professional football player who was a cornerback in the National Football League (NFL) for the San Diego Chargers, Dallas Cowboys, and Carolina Panthers.
+He played college football for the Jackson State Tigers.

-Early years
+Early life

 Gordon attended Amite High School.
 He received All-district honors as a senior.
 He also practiced basketball.

-He accepted a football scholarship from Jackson State University.
-He was nicknamed Flash, while playing as defensive back, kickoff returner, punt returner and wide receiver.
+He accepted a football scholarship from Jackson State University in the summer of 2002.
+He was nicknamed Flash, while playing as cornerback, defensive back, kickoff returner, punt returner and wide receiver.

 As a sophomore, he set a school record with 95-yard kickoff return for a touchdown in the 2003 Circle City Classic against Florida A&M University.
-As a junior, he became a starter at cornerback.
+As a junior, he became a starter at cornerback and defensive back.
 He was considered as the Southwestern Athletic Conference top kick returner.

-He finished his college career with 691 receiving yards, 9 receiving touchdowns, 1,508 kickoff return yards with 2 touchdowns, 492 punt return yards with 2 touchdowns, 98 tackles (4.5 for loss) 11 interceptions (3 returned for touchdowns) and 16 passes defensed.
+He finished his college career with 44 receptions for 691 receiving yards and 9 receiving touchdowns, 1,508 kickoff return yards for 2 touchdowns, 492 punt return yards for 2 touchdowns, 98 tackles (4.5 for loss) 11 interceptions (3 returned for touchdowns) and 16 passes defensed.

 In 2011, he was named to the Jackson State University All-Century Team.

 Professional career

 San Diego Chargers

-Gordon was signed as an undrafted free agent by the San Diego Chargers after the 2006 NFL Draft on May 10.
+Gordon was signed as an undrafted free agent by the San Diego Chargers after the 2006 NFL draft on May 10.
 As a rookie, he appeared in 2 games and was declared inactive in 14 contests.
 He had one tackle.

 In 2007, he played in 14 games, posting 8 special teams tackles, 8 defensive tackles and one pass defensed.
 He made his postseason debut in the Wild Card Playoff Game against the Tennessee Titans and made one special teams tackle.